mrocklin/blog/_posts/work/2014-01-13-Text-Benchmarks.md

 Each is a modern "high productivity" language designed to think hard about how programmers program.
 I would feel comfortable marrying myself to any of them long-term.

+Later on in the blogpost as a baseline language I introduce

+*   Java -- the oddly effective language that everyone loves to hate

 ## Installing Julia